GDQuest/learn-gdscript/README.md

 When participating in any discussion around here, please respect our [Kind Communication Guidelines](https://www.gdquest.com/docs/guidelines/best-practices/communication/).

-In the [Discussions] (discussions) tab, you can suggest and upvote ideas for new features or **ask other community members for help**.
+In the [Discussions](https://github.com/GDQuest/learn-gdscript/discussions) tab, you can suggest and upvote ideas for new features or **ask other community members for help**.

 **To report bugs, typos,** and discuss existing tasks, please head to the [Issues](issues) tab instead.